phac-nml/genomic_address_service/docs/overview.md

 profile_dists --query input.tsv --ref input.tsv --outdir output --distm hamming
 ```

-and we can view the full distance matrix constructed by profile_dists from these individual pairwise distance calculations:
+and we can view the full, symmetrical distance matrix constructed by profile_dists from these individual pairwise distance calculations:

 ```
 cat output/results.text